Panic Attack Recovery

 #1 The first step of the Cost-Benefit Analysis is identifying the distortion(s).
 You can click here to obtain a list of the cognitive distortions (don't worry they will open in a new window so you won't lose your spot).

 Consulting the list you’ll likely have seen that the following cognitive distortions are present: Fortune Telling and Mind Reading.
-The reason Fortune Telling is present is because on some level you believe that you will have a panic attack at work (if you didn’t you wouldn’t have the thought) so you are predicting the future.
+Fortune Telling is present is because on some level you believe that you will have a panic attack at work (if you didn’t you wouldn’t have the thought) so you are predicting the future.

 #3 Next we need to actually perform the Cost-Benefit Analysis.